asimwe1/rust_chatapp/site/guide/4-requests.md

 What if `cool` isn't a `bool`?
 Or, what if `age` isn't a `u8`?
 When a parameter type mismatch occurs, Rocket _forwards_ the request to the next matching route, if there is any.
-This continues until a route doesn't forward the request or there are no remaining routes to try.
-When there are no remaining routes, a customizable **404 error** is returned.
+This continues until a route succeeds or fails, or there are no other matching routes to try.
+When there are no remaining routes, the [error catcher](#error-catchers) associated with the status set by the last forwarding guard is called.

 Routes are attempted in increasing _rank_ order.
 Rocket chooses a default ranking from -12 to -1, detailed in the next section, but a route's rank can also